-- Shard = small fragment of a data collection (e.g., a table) - The assignment of data items (e.g., tuples) into shards is often done by hashing on tuple key
+- Shard = small fragment of a data collection (e.g., a table) - The assignment of data items (e.g., tuples) into shards is often done by hashing (or: evaluating a hash function) on tuple key

-- The table must have at least one key

-- Assume R.a is key of R. Then, for each tuple r from R:

-- Compute h(r.a) = k

-- Tuple r will be part of shard number k

-- Hashing ensures (with high probability) uniform
+- The table must have at least one key - Assume R.a is key of R. Then, for each tuple r from R: - Compute h(r.a) = k - Tuple r will be part of shard number k - Hashing ensures (with high probability) uniform distribution - Key-based hashing is a very frequent data distribution mechanism!

-distribution

-- Key-based hashing is a very frequent data distribution mechanism!